Quick Comparison Table

 MongoDB stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time.
 This model maps to the objects in application code, making data easy to work with for developers.
 Related information is typically stored together for fast query access through the MongoDB query language.
 MongoDB uses dynamic schemas, allowing users to create records without first defining the structure, such as the fields or the types of their values.
 Users can change the structure of records (which we call documents) simply by adding new fields or deleting existing ones.
 This flexible data model makes it easy for developers to represent hierarchical relationships and other more complex structures.
 Documents in a collection need not have an identical set of fields and denormalization of data is common.

-In summer of 2016, MongoDB Atlas, a fully managed service for MongoDB, was announced.
+In summer of 2016, MongoDB Atlas, a fully managed cloud database, was announced.
 MongoDB Atlas allows users to offload operational tasks and features built-in best practices for running the database.

 Terminology and Concepts